 Ken Alder, The Measure of All Things

-Units are no longer taught extensively.
-Their bland and pedantic nature makes study of drying paint more exciting.
-However, you don't go far in magnetism before you encounter the problem of its unit systems.
+In magnetism, unfortunately, you quickly encounter the problem of its unit systems.
 That's right: systems, plural.
 You can understand that the world has different unit systems for length or mass.
 One half talks of pounds, feet and inches while the other says grams, millimetres and metres*.
-Hundreds of millions of people find that the older 'imperial' or British system works for them (despite the occasional mishap).
+People by their millions find the older 'imperial' or British system works for them (despite the occasional mishap).
 They conclude it not to be worth effort and expense changing.

 Magnetism, you might think, would be different.
 It's only scientists and engineers who calculate it, and that it would be easy for them to concur about units.
-Having more than one set of units makes life hard for beginners in a subject which is difficult enough already.
-Sadly, scientists have spent at least sixty years disagreeing about the units for electromagnetism.
+Having more than one set of units makes life hard for beginners in a subject which is quite difficult enough already, thank you very much.
+Sadly, scientists have spent at least seventy years disagreeing about the units for electromagnetism.
 Even were everyone to adopt the 'new' SI units the need for familiarity with the older CGS systems would remain in order to understand the large number of original works published in the latter.
 We'll spend a couple of paragraphs on the historical reasons for this schism because it also sheds light on the science.
 To this end, we also ignore all post-2019 developments since they do not explain how diversity arose.

 If s > 15a then the error will be below 1%.
 The Force Law predicts the force on these wires to be -